Aaron-Bopp/TIM/Finding Harmony.md

 "Oh please call me Harry, you've more than earned it."

 "Well my kid will love to hear that.
-By the way tell Shacklebolt that Diggerton sends her regards, and that she has a potion that instantly cures international flew sickness."
-With a wink he was gone, turning to the flew and calling out the name of the Sydney Auror's office.
+By the way tell Shacklebolt that Diggerton sends her regards, and that she has a potion that instantly cures international floo sickness."
+With a wink he was gone, turning to the floo and calling out the name of the Sydney Auror's office.

 The house was quiet.
 Hermione was gazing intently at the fireplace still questioning everything that just happened as Harry turned to face her.

 "Well I suppose I owe you some explanation."
-There was that sparkle and was that grin sly or devious?
+There was that sparkle again, and was that grin sly or devious?
 Why was Harry Potter looking at her with a devious grin!

 "That could be the underestimation of the century.
-I don't even know where to start but... why?"
-Hermione couldn't help but throw up her hands with that.
+I don't even know where to start but...what? how? why?"
+Hermione couldn't help but throw up her hands and gesticulate wildly.
 She was more than happy to accept confident Harry, but why did it have to be accompanied by devious and not forthcoming Harry!

 "Here let's go to the kitchen I'll start us some tea.
 I think the why is probably the simplest part.
 I thought we could use a place to plan that was more comfortable than the tent, and that being close to your parents would offer us some unique chances to observe their behavior.
 I also took the liberty to request some muggle identities, still British of course but something to help us blend in easier.
 I think they should hopefully come within the next few d-"